gravitee-io/gravitee-resource-ai-vector-store-aws-s3/README.md

 ---

+## 🧑‍💼 Multi-Tenant Isolation via Metadata

+To enable multi-tenant isolation, include a unique context key (e.g., `retrieval_context_key`) in the metadata of each vector when adding.
+Queries and deletions can be filtered using this metadata key as needed.

+---

 ## 🧠 Example Usage Pattern

 1. **Create a vector bucket and index** via AWS Console, CLI, or SDK.
-Set dimensions, distance metric, and non-filterable metadata keys (these are immutable).
+Set dimensions, distance metric, and (optionally) a filterable metadata key for tenant isolation.
 2. **Insert vectors** using the PutVectors API (max 500 vectors per call).
 Each vector has a unique key, float32 embedding matching `dimensions`, and metadata.
+Include a context key in metadata for multi-tenant isolation if desired.
 3. **Query vectors** using QueryVectors API, optionally filtering on filterable metadata keys, and returning similarity/distance scores and metadata if requested.
-4. **Metadata filtering** only applies to keys marked filterable at index creation.
+4. **Delete vectors** using DeleteVectors API, optionally filtering by metadata key.

 ---

 ## ✅ Features
 - Fully managed, no infrastructure to run or patch
 - Scales to millions/billions of vectors and thousands of indexes
 - Low-cost, up to 90% cheaper than dedicated vector DBs
 - Strong read-after-write consistency
-- Fine-grained metadata filtering and IAM-based access control
+- Fine-grained IAM-based access control
 - Seamless integration with Bedrock Knowledge Bases and OpenSearch
+- Multi-tenant isolation via metadata keys

 ---